 Mississippi Single Mothers Assistance Programs.
 These programs help disadvantaged families in Hinds, Yazoo, Harrison, DeSoto County, and all the counties in the state.
-Without these federal initiatives, many families would not be able to afford theses services.
-All programs are based on gross family income and are reevaluated each year to continue to receive services.
+Without these Mississippi financial assistance initiatives, many families would not be able to afford these services.
+All programs are based on gross family income and are re-evaluated each year to continue to receive services.
 If you need help from any of these government programs, please call or visit the agency website.

 Mississippi Single Mothers Assistance Programs

 This program provides milk to students below cost but not a part of the Breakfast or Lunch Programs.
 The goal is to promote the consumption of milk as a healthy food substance.
 The Special Milk Program is available to children not eligible for other subsidized school food programs.
 Parents pay a portion of the cost for milk and the school district covers the balance.
 Children enrolled in kindergarten or eligible camp programs are eligible for the milk programs.
 Depending on income milk is free or discounted.